Commissions of 3-4% in luxury real estate: a trap for sellers and agents

 For buyers: a well-paid agent negotiates better for you

-For the buyer, the choice of real estate agent makes a major difference in the final price paid.
-A well-paid agent is not only motivated to present you with the most suitable properties, but also uses all their expertise to negotiate the best price.
+For the buyer, the choice of real estate agent makes a major difference to the final price paid.
+A well-compensated agent is not only motivated to present you with the most suitable properties, but also uses all their expertise to negotiate the best possible price.

-Let's take a concrete example: a property listed at €2,000,000 with a commission included.
-An agent with a 3% commission could sell this property for a final negotiated price of €1,900,000, while an agent with a 6% commission could successfully obtain a price of €1,800,000 for you.
-Even if the commission percentage seems higher, the actual price paid by the buyer can be significantly lower thanks to the agent's expertise and negotiation strategy.
+Let's take a concrete example: a property listed at €2,000,000 including commission.
+An agent with a 3% commission could sell this property for a final negotiated price of €1,900,000, while an agent with a 6% commission could secure a price of €1,800,000 for you.
+Even though the commission percentage seems higher, the actual price paid by the buyer can be significantly lower thanks to the agent's expertise and negotiation strategy.

-Investing in a competent and well-paid agent ensures you have a professional who knows the market, can identify a property's strengths and weaknesses, and can convince the seller to lower the price.
-Conversely, an underpaid agent may not have the time, resources, or motivation to negotiate effectively, and you could end up paying more.
+Investing in a competent and properly compensated agent ensures you have a professional who knows the market, can identify a property's strengths and weaknesses, and can convince the seller to lower the price.
+Conversely, an underpaid agent might lack the time, resources, or motivation to negotiate effectively, and you could end up paying more.

-In conclusion, for both the buyer and the seller, the agent's compensation is not a mere financial detail.
-It determines the quality of the service, the negotiation strategy, and ultimately, the final amount of the transaction.
-A well-paid agent works for you with seriousness, commitment, and efficiency, maximizing your chances of obtaining the best possible price, while securing the transaction and reducing risks.
+In conclusion, for both buyer and seller, the agent's commission is not a mere financial detail.
+It determines the quality of service, the negotiation strategy, and ultimately, the final transaction amount.
+A well-paid agent works for you with diligence, commitment, and efficiency, maximizing your chances of obtaining the best possible price while securing the transaction and minimizing risks.

-Let's take two scenarios around a property valued at €2,000,000 to illustrate how remuneration influences the vigilance, ambition and negotiating skills of a real estate agent.
+Let's take two scenarios involving a property valued at €2,000,000 to illustrate how remuneration influences the vigilance, ambition, and negotiation skills of a real estate agent.

 -